 Unaffordable housing presents significant risks to the social and economic sustainability of Sydney.
-It increases inequality and homelessness while also impacting on productivity as people must live further from where they work, increasing commute times and worsening congestion.
+It increases inequality and homelessness while also impacting on productivity as people must live further from where they work, increasing commute times, making it harder for organisations to recruit certain roles, and worsening congestion.